Sam Phipps

-Sam "Sluggo" Phipps (born on October 1st, 1953) is an American saxophone player, best known for being a member of the new wave band Oingo Boingo.
+Sam "Sluggo" Phipps (born October 1, 1953) is an American saxophone player, best known for being a member of the new wave band Oingo Boingo.

 Early life

-Sam Phipps was born in Los Angeles, California.
-He played piano and trombone from an early age, but an interest in surf rock lead him to begin playing saxophone at age 15.
+Sam Phipps was born in Los Angeles, California, on October 1, 1953.
+He played piano and trombone from an early age, but an interest in surf rock led him to begin playing saxophone at the age of 15.
 Between 1971 and 1972, Phipps attended Berklee College of Music in Boston.

 Prior to the formation of Oingo Boingo, Phipps met future members Danny Elfman and Leon Schneiderman while they were friends of his sister.

 Career

 Music

 While performing in Europe with singer and pianist Annette Peacock, Phipps was contacted by Richard Elfman and asked to return to the United States to play with the then theater group The Mystic Knights of the Oingo Boingo.
 He played tenor and soprano saxophone, clarinet, flute, percussion, and provided occasional backing vocals for Oingo Boingo from 1973 until the band's breakup in 1995.
 Oingo Boingo's odd mixture of pop, rock, ska, and varying world musical styles often featured the band's brass and woodwind instruments, giving Phipps the opportunity to perform solos that are reminiscent of the band's more theatrical and traditional origins.
 During the early years of Oingo Boingo, Phipps recorded an album of original avant-garde jazz compositions entitled Animal Sounds with pianist John Larkin.

 Following the breakup of Oingo Boingo, Phipps, along with Oingo Boingo members John Avila, Steve Bartek, Johnny "Vatos" Hernandez, and Doug Lacy formed the rock group Doug & the Mystics, who released their first and currently only album in 1995.

 Although former Oingo Boingo frontman Danny Elfman has stated that there will not be a full reunion, several other members, including Phipps, continue to perform with the band Oingo Boingo Former Members, led by drummer Johnny Vatos, playing songs from their Oingo Boingo career with vocalist Brendan McCreary.